 The Honors Program provides a framework that helps students develop as scholars, lifelong learners and contributing members of their communities.
-To support this mission we offer special Living Learning Communities for talented students who take learning seriously, respect one another and like to have fun.
+Here are some of the ways we do that.

 There are two Living Learning Communities that support and enhance our Fellows’ development within the program: the Kenan Honors Pavilion and the Honors Floor in Colonnades C. Each has unique benefits.
 The Pavilion is a stand-alone community with its own building that is centrally located near the Academic Village’s many classrooms.
 The Pavilion has very nice rooms, excellent common spaces, laundry and kitchen facilities, and a resident faculty member.
 Colonnades C is in a brand new complex with large rooms in various layouts, a variety of common spaces, and proximity to the Colonnades dining facilities.

 Both communities have the support of Residence Life and the Honors Program for events and outings throughout the year.